-How George Harrison Moved On and Made the Classic ‘All Things Must Pass’
+How George Harrison Moved On With the Classic ‘All Things Must Pass’

 It's no secret that Harrison's later years in the Beatles was frustrating for him as an artist.
 As the youngest member of the band, he started songwriting later than Lennon and McCartney.
 Then, eager to expand his contributions to the group's albums, he would write and submit songs to his bandmates for consideration.
 But by the time Beatlemania had peaked, Lennon and McCartney pretty much controlled the band's records, duly allotting a song each to Harrison and Starr to sing on the albums.

-So when he started putting together All Things Must Pass in May 1970 -- gathering songs originally written for the Beatles -- he was ready to unload years' worth of frustration.
+When Harrison started putting together All Things Must Pass in May 1970 – gathering songs originally written for the Beatles – he was ready to unload years' worth of frustration.
 He poured almost everything he had into the album, turning his first real solo work into a sprawling, triple-record set that included jams, sketches, fragments and a long list of friends like Starr, Eric Clapton, Bobby Keys, Dave Mason and Ginger Baker.

 Working with producer Phil Spector (who helped assemble the Beatles' disastrous sessions that ended up on Let It Be), Harrison reworked many of the best songs his old group had rejected, including "My Sweet Lord," "What Is Life," "Isn't It a Pity" and the title track, and wrote some new ones for the project.
 And he hosted a jam session with his famous friends that filled the entire third record of the set.